albar965/littlenavmap-manual/src/en/NAVDATA.rst

 -  The airport search only considers procedures available in the simulator.
 Switch to ``Use Navigraph for all Features`` to look for airports that have procedures from the Navigraph database.
--  ILS placement or presence might not match approach procedures if an airport has a new ILS which is not present in stock scenery or an old scenery add-on.
-If you encounter an ILS approach without ILS station, switch to ``Use Navigraph for all Features`` to overcome this limitation.

 .. tip::

    Use the Navigraph navdata update for Microsoft Flight Simulator 2020 to update the scenery library to the latest and also to keep *Little Navmap* and MSFS navdata synchronized.
 This will reduce issues when loading flight plans into the simulator.
+See also :ref:`load-scenery-library-dialog-msfs-apt-navdata`.

    Using the *fsAerodata* navdata for FSX or P3D update will remove many of the limitations above since it will synchronize the simulator scenery